Peter At Rome: Or Was He?

 We then realize that the Church in Acts is only one phase of it.
 And it will last thru the history of this earth and have its place in the new earth as found in Revelation 21.
 No end there.

 Now this Church during Acts was really the third phase of the Kingdom of Heaven (Matthew 13), and has one phase yet to go before the millennium.
 That will be a period of 21 years.
-This has been explained in former articles.
+This has been explained in the articles (The Seventy Weeks and The Seventy Weeks Of Daniel Nine).
 That is why the Lord speaks of a church in Matthew 18:17; another proof that there was a church in NT times before Pentecost.
 That also explains the church mentioned in Acts 2:47, And the Lord added to the Church daily such as should be saved.

 The churches in Revelation 1-3 were really synagogues, beginning about 43 A.D.
 In fact most of the churches of the Acts period were synagogues except maybe the school mentioned in Acts 19 and that was connected in some way to the synagogue.